gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "It's aright," Maddy said,
 bumping her shoulder against his.

-"I just wish Shaper Leaf was here,"
+"I just wish Commander Leaf was here,"
 Sindy complained.
 "He'd know what to do."

 "Well, speaking of trouble."
 Mama Roo raised her paw and waved.
-"Evening, Shaper!
+"Evening, commander!
 Join us for a spell?"

 As if summoned by his name,